 4 RealScout Alternatives

-While not all of them have the same features as RealScout, there are still several alternatives to mention, since they somewhat compete with its features.
+While not all have the same features as RealScout, there are still several alternatives since they somewhat compete with its features.

 Homefinder.com, not to be confused with iHomefinder, is a property search engine and/or property listing platform for homes for sale and rent in the U.S.

-There are millions of properties in all states listed including properties for rent to own homes and foreclosures.
+Millions of properties in all states are listed, including properties for rent-to-own homes and foreclosures.

 You can also display the search results in a map view